superbrothers/kubernetes-docs/kubectl_cp.md

   # image.
 If 'tar' is not present, 'kubectl cp' will fail.
   #
   # For advanced use cases, such as symlinks, wildcard expansion or
-  # file mode preservation consider using 'kubectl exec'.
+  # file mode preservation, consider using 'kubectl exec'.

   # Copy /tmp/foo local file to /tmp/bar in a remote pod in namespace <some-namespace>
   tar cf - /tmp/foo | kubectl exec -i -n <some-namespace> <some-pod> -- tar xf - -C /tmp/bar